davidly/ntvcm/README.md

     notes:    filearg1 and filearg2 optionally specify filename arguments for the command -c     don't auto-detect ESC characters and change to to 80x24 mode -i     trace 8080/Z80 instructions when tracing
-              -p     show performance information
+              -l     force CP/M filenames to be lowercase (can be useful on Linux) -p     show performance information
               -s:X   speed in Hz.
 Default is 0, which is as fast as possible. for 4Mhz, use -s:4000000